kiwi-ng

 --shared-cache-dir=<directory>

 Specify an alternative shared cache directory.
-The directory is shared via bind mount between the build host and image root system and contains information about package repositories and their cache and meta data.
-The default location is set to /var/cache/kiwi.
+The directory is shared via bind mount between the build host and image root system, and it contains information about package repositories and their cache and meta data.
+The default location is /var/cache/kiwi.

 --temp-dir=<directory>

 Specify an alternative base temporary directory.
 The provided path is used as base directory to store temporary files and directories.
-By default /var/tmp is used.
+Default is /var/tmp.

 --target-arch=<name>

-Specify the image architecture.
-By default the host architecture is used as the image architecture.
-If the specified architecture name does not match the host architecture and is therefore requesting a cross architecture image build, it’s important to understand that for this process to work a preparatory step to support the image architecture and binary format on the building host is required and not a responsibility of KIWI NG.
+Specify an image architecture.
+By default, the host architecture is used as the image architecture.
+If the specified architecture name does not match the host architecture (thus requesting a cross architecture image build), you must configure the support for the image architecture and binary format on the building host.
+This must be done during the preparation stage, and it is beyond the scope of KIWI NG.

 --type=<build_type>